Yousef-Emadi/ASPdotNET_Film_Archive_API/README.md

 <br/>
 For setup and running the application: <br/>
 - Extract the files for back-end part (ZOE_IPD25-ver4.zip)
+- Run the MVC application on IIS localhost server to test the CRUD operation.
+- Use API controller URL by the browser or any other test tools (e.g. Postman) for CRUD operation
 - To test the Ajax GUI front-end part, extract other two zip files and set server name and port number inside the myScript.js file